 I wanted to take a moment to talk about trophy trout in Northern VT's rivers, and my concern with VT's "trophy" trout program.
 Here in Northern VT we are lucky to have wild populations of Brook, Brown, and Rainbow trout, with rainbows being most plentiful.
-Pictured is a Wild Trophy Brown Trout.
+Pictured is a wild Trophy Brown Trout from a Vermont River.